The C++ map operator function enables accessing elements in the map using a specified key value.

 Cpp Tutorial

-In the above example, operator is used to add the elements after initialization using the associated key values.
+In the example provided, the operator is employed to insert elements following initialization using the corresponding key values.

 Example 3